Rogers-Kabuye0/two-chat/README.md

-## Try to improve the code and as you make commits
+## If you want, try to improve the code.

+# And also make commits